ShippingEasy/shippingeasy-api-examples/README.md

 ## Authentication Signature Calculation

 In addition to the API key, the ShippingEasy API requires an authentication signature.
 Calculation of that signature is described in the [documentation here](https://shippingeasy.readme.io/reference/authentication-signing-requests).
-This Bruno collection also provides a Javascript implementation of this signature calculation.
+This Bruno collection provides a Javascript implementation of this signature calculation.
 You can view the Javascript implementation by clicking on the `Script` tab in Bruno.

 ![Signature Calculation](readme_images/signature-calculation.png)